How to read data in Case Interviews - a comprehensive guide

 - Try to think of reasons that might have caused the data to look like it does and open new lines of inquiry.
 This helps the interviewer understand that you can not only do math but can also draw business inferences from the exhibit – which is a key skill a consultant should possess.
 In this case, it stands to reason that more blue-collar workers will buy work boots since their professions require more manual effort, and thus their shoes will wear out earlier.
 Also, what is our client’s overall standing in the two boot segments? – that’s the natural next question.

 Interpreting and communicating your insights to the interviewer

-- Hypothesis: Consulting is hypothesis-driven, and you should try to lead with a preliminary conclusion, backed by the information you currently have and can be verified by asking for more information.
+- Hypothesis: Consulting is hypothesis-driven, and you should try to lead with a preliminary conclusion backed by the information you currently have, which can be verified by asking for more information.
 Ask for the further information needed to verify your hypothesis.

 In this case, the situation can be possibly summed up as follows:

-Summary: Practice is the key to draw more insights from charts and data in case interviews!
+Summary: Practice is the key to drawing more insights from charts and data in case interviews!